 - Between 2 to 4 weeks: 50% refund

-It is advisable for you to plan well in advance if you require a visa for the UK, to avoid unnecessary delays and costs.
-INTRAC is happy to provide a letter in support of a visa application.
-However, this is only possible on receipt of full payment of the training course fees and a scanned copy of the participant’s passport photo page and any other relevant pages (e.g. passport extension pages).
-This letter will be emailed to the participant.
+We advise you to plan well in advance if you require a visa for the UK, to avoid unnecessary delays and costs.
+Ideally you should apply for a course at least 2-3 months in advance of the course starting date.
 We strongly advise you to check your specific country requirements at your local British Embassy, High Commission or Consulate.
 Please note INTRAC is not in a position to provide country specific advice.

 - More than 2 weeks before the course start date: 100% refund

 - Less than 2 weeks the course start date: 85% refund

 - No show at the course: No refund

 At INTRAC, we strive to provide high quality training; however, we understand that sometimes someone may be unhappy with the service provided.
 Throughout the duration of INTRAC training courses, there are formal and informal opportunities for course participants to provide feedback on matters concerning teaching and learning (course trainer and course content) and non-teaching (accommodation, venue, administrative support).
 INTRAC aims to resolve complaints informally and quickly between the relevant parties by taking immediate action where possible.
 Where this is not possible, we will communicate with the course participant/s after the course to address the issue in a satisfactory manner.